sailingthroughemotion/sailingthroughemotion.github.io/main_undergraduate23.md

 * * *

 ## Damned If I Do
 This was a semi-autobiographical project with the prompt to combine two disparate texts.
-In this case, the two passages were a few lines from Zemfira's *Hochesh*, which, rougly translated, reads: "Please don't die, or I'll have to, too.
+In this case, the two passages were a few lines from Zemfira's *Hochesh*, which, rougly translated, read: "Please don't die, or I'll have to, too.
 You'll of course go straight to heaven, but I'm not sure that I will, too." and [Twitter users's SICKOFWOLVES poignant post](https://twitter.com/SICKOFWOLVES/status/1356294995246940160).

 ![Imgur](https://i.imgur.com/Lj9zJVe.jpg)